buissong/Bank-Loan-Report/README.md

 Customize Report: Modify data sources or visualizations as needed.

-(SQL Script Used and Descriptions Will Be Attached)
+(SQL Queries Used and Descriptions Will Be Attached)